TikTok Tips & Strategies

 Step-by-Step Instructions for Android

-1. Open the Settings app on your Android device.
+1. Open Settings on your Android device.

-3. Tap on Date and time.
+3. Tap Date and time.

-4. Disable the toggle for Automatic date and time.
-This will unlock the manual settings.
+4. Disable Automatic date and time.

-6. After saving the new date, leave the Settings app and reopen TikTok.
+6. Exit Settings and reopen TikTok.

-7. Go to your profile (Profile >, Edit Profile >, Name).
+7. Go to Profile >, Edit Profile >, Name.

 What to Do If the Workaround Doesn't Work